juliosantosjob/Appium-Selenide/README.md

 #### Appium-Selenide

 - Mobile E2E test automation project using Cucumber, Selenide and Java.
-The Page Objects pattern was used in this project, and the execution reports configuration used the Allure report framework.
+In this project, the Page Objects pattern was used, and the configuration of the execution reports i used the Allure Report framework.

 #### Report

 - View the result of the last execution in the Pipe by clicking
   <a href="https://juliosantosjob.github.io/Appium-Selenide">
   here</a>.

+#### Execution

+- To run the project, access the "docs" folder and follow the Execute.md file step by step.

 #### Tools used for project development: